yashpawarrr/openmetadata_hackathon/README.md

 # 📊 OpenMetadata Data Governance Suite

-## *Enforce, Observe, and Optimize – Before Merging a Single Line of Code*
+**Enforce, Observe, and Optimize Data Changes Before They Break Production**

-> **Stop breaking downstream pipelines.
-Give every PR an AI-powered governance report, bring lineage into your IDE, and auto-document your data stack.**
+A developer-first data governance toolkit that integrates directly into **GitHub CI/CD pipelines** and **VS Code**, powered by OpenMetadata.

+It prevents broken pipelines, stale documentation, and expensive query mistakes by turning metadata into real-time developer intelligence.

 ---

-## 🧠 Problem Statement
+## 🚨 Problem Statement

-Data teams face a silent crisis:

-- **Blind SQL changes** that break dashboards, tables, and reports – only discovered after merge.
+Modern data teams suffer from:

+- ❌ Breaking SQL/dbt changes discovered *after deployment*
-- **No governance feedback** inside the PR workflow, forcing developers to context‑switch.
+- ❌ No governance feedback inside PR workflows
-- **Stale documentation** that never keeps up with schema evolution.
+- ❌ Stale documentation that never matches real schema
-- **Expensive queries** that run full scans because nobody warned the developer about a 500 GB unpartitioned table.
+- ❌ Expensive full-table scans due to missing query awareness
+- ❌ Metadata trapped inside dashboards instead of being in the developer workflow

-OpenMetadata already stores rich metadata (lineage, quality, contracts).
+👉 OpenMetadata already stores rich metadata (lineage, quality, contracts).
 But that metadata remains trapped inside the UI – invisible to the developer writing the code.

 **We built the missing bridge.**

 ---

-## 🚀 Solution Overview
+## 💡 Solution Overview

 The **OpenMetadata Data Governance Suite** is a production‑grade toolkit that:

+## *Enforce, Observe, and Optimize – Before Merging a Single Line of Code*

 - 🔍 **Validates every SQL/dbt change** against OpenMetadata lineage and contracts – directly in your PR.
 - 🤖 **Generates human‑readable impact narratives** (not just “violation detected”).